neuroinfo-os/CLCML/docs/NN_in_Feedback_Control_Systems.md

 #### Feedforward Control Structures for Actuator Compensation
+Since these actuator nonlinearities appear in the feedforward loop, the NN compensator must also appear in the feedforward loop

 ##### Feedforward Neurocontroller for Systems with Unknown Deadzone
+__The deadzone__ is a state when the control signal takes on small values or passes through zero. ,( since only values greater than a certain threshold can influence the system.)
 ##### Dynamic Inversion Neurocontroller for Systems with Backlash.
+__Blacklash__ - situation,  when the control signal reverses in value.

 #### Neural Network Observers for Output-Feedback Control
+The idea of this control scheme comes from  an observer concept in control system theory.
+This type of NN controllers could be used when only not all internal system information is measurable (which is almost always a case in industry) and available for a feedback.
+In this case an additional dynamic NN is used.
+This additional NN meant to provide estimates of the unmeasurable plant states.

 #### Reinforcement Learning Control Using NN